Priscilla Leung: Political career

 Leung has been a Legislative Councillor since 2008, currently representing the Business and Professionals Alliance for Hong Kong.
 The 'independent' label she first stood under was challenged by political opponents who accused her of having the support of the Liaison Office of the Central People's Government and the pro-Beijing Hong Kong Federation of Trade Unions, which didn't have a candidate running in the constituency.
-Leung has been a supporter of most government bills and often crash with pro-democracy lawmakers.
+Leung has been a supporter of most government bills and has often exchanged different views with pro-democracy lawmakers.

-She is chairman of the Legislative Council's Panel on Administration of Justice and Legal Services.
+She is the chairman of the Legislative Council's Panel on Administration of Justice and Legal Services.

 Leung was active in opposition to the pro-democracy Occupy Central/Umbrella movements that culminated in widespread protests in 2014.

+In December 2021, she was re-elected again through Election Committee constituency with 1,348 votes.

+In December 2025, she was re-elected again through Election Committee constituency with 1,316 votes.

 Views and controversies

 LegCo members' resignations and by-election

 On 21 January 2010, in a response to the quasi-referendum on universal suffrage, triggered by the resignation of five pan-democrat members of LegCo, Leung announced she would introduce a private member's bill to forbid legislators who resign from running in elections in the same four-year term.
 Ronny Tong criticised her move as a contravention of the Basic Law: he said such a bill would infringe the right to stand for elections protected under Article 26 and would be inconsistent with Article 74 which prohibits individual legislators from tabling bills that relate to the political structure.

 A less-extreme government bill, imposing a six-month prohibition on running for election after resignation, was passed in May 2012, in the face of filibustering efforts from legislators Leung Kwok-hung and Albert Chan.